w3f/Grants-Program/applications/Omniverse DLT.md

 The core meaning of **Omniverse** is that ***The legitimacy of all on-chain states and operations can be equivalently verified and recorded simultaneously over different consensus spaces, regardless of where they were initiated.***

 #### Relates to Polkadot
-In this application, three form implementations of the Omniverse DLT will be provided.
+In this application, three forms implementation of the Omniverse DLT will be provided.
-- It will be implemented as a `substrate pallet assets`, which can be used as a basic component in their project.
+- It will be implemented as a `substrate pallet assets`, which can be used as a basic component in any `Substrate Parachain` project.
-- It will be implemented as an `ink!` smart contract, which is an upgrade to the current FT/NFT smart contract.
+- It will be implemented as an `ink!` smart contract, which is an upgrade to the current FT/NFT smart contract for `Substrate Ink!`.
 - It will be implemented as an `solidity` smart contract(for Moonbeam), which is an upgrade to the current ERC20/ERC721 smart contract.

 Besides being used for Dante's token, everyone in Polkadot can use O-DLT as a component to build their own project if they want their tokens to be global.